View All

 12. React

 React is a JavaScript library for building user interfaces developed and maintained by Facebook.
-It allows developers to create reusable UI components and efficiently manage application states.
+It allows you to break down complex UIs into reusable components and efficiently update the view using its virtual DOM.
+React simplifies state management and is widely used in modern single-page applications.

 Key Features: